-Yuri Ogawa is a Postdoctoral Fellow funded by the Australian Research Council.
-Yuri is interested in the physiological basis for animal vision and in the evolution of vision for occupying specific habitats and for displaying particular behaviours.|
+|Franne is a Postdoctoral Fellow.
+She is interested in ant sociobiology, neuromodulation and comparative neuroanatomy.
+She is studying the circuitry involved in visual navigation in bull ants.||Yuri is a Postdoctoral Fellow.
+She is interested in the physiological basis for animal vision and in the evolution of vision for occupying specific habitats and for displaying particular behaviours.|

 |Ravi is a PhD student interested in all things ants!
 Ravi is investigating the behavioural implications of miniaturisation in ants.||

 Fiorella is a PhD student (based at ANU) studying the role of miniaturisation in the structure and packing density of external sensory arrays in ants.